HassanMD-Dev/background-color-change/README.md

 A simple JavaScript project that changes the background color to a random color every time the button is clicked.
+Now includes a Copy Color feature that lets users copy the generated color code with one click.

-Great for practicing DOM manipulation, functions, and Math.random().
+Great for practicing DOM manipulation, functions, events, and Math.random().

 ✨ Features